 Open Captions / Closed Captions

-Please inquire about Live Captions at the Kimmel Center.
+Please inquire about Live Captions at the Kimmel Cultural Campus.
 Closed Captions will be offered for select film screenings.
 Please contact Patron Services for information and availability.

 Sensory Friendly Performances

 Sensory-friendly experiences maybe designated for select performances.
-Typically, the features of SF performances include; house lighting kept at mid-level, house doors remain open, and a cool-down space for stimulated guests.
+Typically, the features of SF performances include: house lighting kept at mid-level, house doors remain open, and a cool-down space for stimulated guests.
+Additional adjustments may be made to the performance.
 During the performance, guests are free to move, vocalize and be who they are.
-Please contact Patron Services for information about designated Sensory-Friendly performances.

 Sensory-Friendly Kits are now available in all venues at all performances.
 SF Kits are drawstring bags that carry noise-cancelling headphones, two fidget toys and a weighted bean bag.
 Adult and Child appropriate bags are available.
 SF Kits are available on a first come, first served basis by inquiring with House Management.